Isabella Rossellini: Film and television

 In 2006, Rossellini appeared in several television documentaries.
 First, she narrated a two-hour television special on Italy for the Discovery Channel's Discovery Atlas series.
 Then, alongside Segway PT inventor Dean Kamen, she spoke about her past and current activities on an episode of Iconoclasts, a series that featured on the Sundance Channel (known as SundanceTV from 2014 onwards), an independent film network founded by film industry veteran Robert Redford.
 The Sundance Channel then purchased the 2006 Guy Maddin-directed short film My Dad Is 100 Years Old, a tribute that Rossellini created for her father.
 In the film, she played almost every role, including Federico Fellini, Alfred Hitchcock and her mother, Ingrid Bergman.
 Rossellini's twin sister, Isotta Ingrid, criticized the short film, calling it an "inappropriate" tribute.

-In 2007, Rossellini guest starred on two episodes of the television show 30 Rock, playing Alec Baldwin's character's ex-wife.
+In 2007, Rossellini guest starred on two episodes of the television show 30 Rock, playing Alec Baldwin's character Jack Donaghy's ex-wife.
 Around the same time, Rossellini enrolled at New York University where she undertook an undergraduate degree in Art and Environmental Studies, and then pursued with a master's degree at Hunter College in New York to study animal behavior.
 Then the Sundance Channel commissioned her to contribute a short-film project to the environmental program The Green.
 Rossellini explained in a 2013 interview:

 They contacted me again when they had allocated some money to experiment in making a web series.
 At first, I thought I didn't know what to say, I didn't know what to write and then thought it might be really fun to do little short films about animals.
 This is how the first three episodes of Green Porno came about.
 When I showed them the pilot, Sundance commissioned eight more.
 It was a huge hit!